jonJKF/roadtrip-bingo/README.md

 ## Cloudflare Developer Challenge Project

-See About page for more info.
+See About page for more info: https://roadtrip-bingo.pages.dev/about/

+For the corresponding Workers-based API see: https://github.com/jonJKF/roadtrip-bingo-api